Looking for work this holiday season? Here’s how to take advantage of temporary positions.

 The holiday shopping season affords the opportunity for temporary seasonal workers to display their skills for a shot at more permanent positions.
 Superstore giants like Target, Walmart, Macy’s, and Dillard’s reach out and list jobs on hiring websites as early as September to fill the demand each year.
 Each company looks for special people who can take on the holiday rush.
 Company executives also reveal they retain the best employees after the shopping season.
 So, how can you make this holiday hiring spree work in your favor?

 Most holiday jobs are listed online.
 Those sites allow applicants to submit their information easy and fast using pre-built forms.
-Enter your experience, education, skills, etc. as you normally would on a resume.
-List all entries newest to oldest.
-Stay away from jargon, passive voice, and regurgitated versions or the company’s job description.
+Enter your experience, education, skills, etc., as you normally would on a resume.
+List all entries newest to oldest, and stay away from jargon, passive voice, and regurgitated versions of the company’s job description.